shauryak890/mental-health-chatbot/README.md

 - FontAwesome for the icons
 - Framer Motion for animations
 - NLTK for natural language processing
+- ShuttleAI for enhanced conversational AI capabilities